Immunosuppressant Drugs: A Key to Successful Organ Transplants

 About Anti-Infective Drugs:

-Anti-infective drugs are the medicines advised to prevent infections because the body’s immune system is weakened with anti-rejection medicines.
-These drugs, post transplantation aid in protection against bacterial, viral and fungal infections.
-This regimen is initially prescribed and slowly withdrawn with the time.
+Anti-infective drugs are the medicines advised to prevent infections because the body’s immune system is weakened by anti-rejection medicines.
+These drugs, post-transplantation, aid in protection against bacterial, viral, and fungal infections.
+This regimen is initially prescribed and slowly withdrawn over time.

 Other Drugs: